DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ```

-Another strong recommendation is to _always_ specify the exact content type when you add binary data to the response:
+We highly recommend to _always_ specify exact content type when you add binary data to the response:

 **Correct:** `Response.ContentType = "image/jpeg"`;